 How?
 Some cholesterol-lowering foods deliver a good dose of soluble fiber, which binds cholesterol and its precursors in the digestive system and drags them out of the body before they get into circulation.

 - Beans.
 Beans are especially rich in soluble fiber.
 They also take a while for the body to digest, meaning you feel full for longer after a meal.
 That's one reason beans are a useful food for folks trying to lose weight.

 - Fatty fish.
 Eating fish two or three times a week can lower LDL in two ways: by replacing meat, which has LDL-boosting saturated fats, and by delivering LDL-lowering omega-3 fats.
-Omega-3s reduce triglycerides in the bloodstream and also protect the heart by helping prevent the onset of abnormal heart rhythms.
+Omega-3s reduce triglycerides in the bloodstream and protect the heart by helping prevent the onset of abnormal heart rhythms.

-For more ways to keep your heart healthy and conquer high cholesterol, in
+Learn more ways to keep your heart healthy and conquer high cholesterol, in